Friday, March 16, 2012

 17.03.12.
 Steel mesh fence cordon.
 Red zone CBD view from Alice in Videoland, Tuam St. Abandoned, old Majestic Theatre behind, Lichfield St, awaited demolition

 It would take years for CERA to demolish remaining high-rises.
-Even Council was more effective in demolishing Manchester Courts post 04.09.10, M7.1 Darfield Quake.
-With no red zone, citizens wandering the precinct too.
-CERA was bogged by bureaucratic inertia, overpaid bureaucrats, slow workers.
+Even Council was more effective in demolishing Manchester Courts post 4 September 2011 Quake, with no red-zone & citizens wandering the precinct too!
+CERA the new government department was bogged by inertia!

 17.03.12.
 Alice in Videoland, post quake re-opening, Tuam St